JieyuWu/ToyotaMod/General-Terms.md

 --- | --- | ---
 longitudinal | long | Refers to gas and brake control lateral | lat | Refers to steering control
+Model predictive control | MPC | An advanced method of process control that is used to control a process while satisfying a set of constraints.
+Used for longitudinal control.

 # driver-assistance terms